spring-projects-experimental/spring-boot-thin-launcher/README.md

 (Note the use of a subdirectory `.m2` to hold the local repository cache - this works because the root is the default `HOME` directory in a Cloud Foundry app.)

+The Maven plugin has a "resolve" task with a flag unpack (or `-Dthin.unpack` on the command line) that creates the cache in the precise form that you need to push to Cloud Foundry.
+The unpack flag is false by default, so remember to set it if you want to use Maven to prepare the push.

 ## Command Line Options